 Visiting Research Fellows can hold appointments for one or two semesters.
 If selected, Fellows are responsible for their own lodging and travel expenses but small research stipends (under $1000) for project expenses can be provided.
 Fellows are expected to present their research at a public lecture and contribute to the Center’s Research Report Series.
 If space is available applications for appointments of shorter duration as Research Visitors will also be considered.
 Applicants for both Fellow and Visitor positions should schedule their visits for to last until May 31st or start after September 1st

-To apply for a 2017 Visiting Research Fellowship, please send the following documents to firstname.lastname@example.org with the subject line “Visiting Research Fellow Application” by December 30, 2016:
+Those applying for a Visiting Research Fellowship should do so at least six weeks before projected start time.
+Please send the following documents to firstname.lastname@example.org with the subject line “Visiting Research Fellow Application”

 - Cover letter, introducing yourself and how your project relates to McGannon’s mission